PEACH to hold work-in-progress session on April 21

 Legacy Interventions are offered at the hospital to provide support to families of patients who pass away.
 They involve keepsakes in memoriam of the deceased, including molds and prints of hands and feet, locks of hair, heartbeat recordings, and pendants.
 Maleea Roy, a music therapist for Child & Family Life, questioned: Are Legacy Interventions provided universally to all bereaving families of pediatric patients?

-Examining records of pediatric decedents from January 1, 2022 to April 30, 2023, the primary predictor of whether a Legacy Intervention was offered was location: whether the pediatric patient died in C.S.
+Examining records of pediatric decedents from Jan.
+1, 2022 to April 30, 2023, the primary predictor of whether a Legacy Intervention was offered was location: whether the pediatric patient died in C.S.
 Mott Hospital, where Legacy Interventions were offered.
 However, analyses revealed that a different process was in place to offer Legacy Interventions in the case of stillbirths in Von Voightlander Women's Hospital, and not all stillbirths resulted in the offering of a Legacy Intervention during the study period.
 Child & Family Life has since added staffing, and PEACH is now working with the project leads to monitor whether Legacy Intervention are offered in all stillbirths.

 Project Leads: Maria Skoczylas, Amanda Costa and Lauren Oshman